Burnet + HIV

 Burnet and Monash University are examining how the protein crystals excreted by insects after a virus could help create new vaccines to protect people against diseases like HIV.

-- Performance of an innovative, instrument-free, low-cost, rapid point-of-care CD4 test for accelerating initiation of antiretroviral interventions for HIV 1-infected pregnant women in resource-constrained settings
+- Performance of a low-cost, rapid point-of-care CD4 test in resource-constrained settings

 - Physical activity and HIV